6 big signs of stress

 Half of us say we suffer high or overwhelming stress and anxiety, and among 18-24 year olds the number rises to two thirds.
-These are the results from our research on stress which also highlights the effects of stress including energy, mood, hair, concentration and sleep.
+These are the results from our survey which also highlights the effects of stress including energy, mood, hair, concentration and sleep.

 Who is affected by stress?

 49% of respondents say they suffer from high or overwhelming stress.
 That's a lot of people.

 The cost of living crisis and even the after effects of the pandemic will all play a role in these figures, as does the season, with stress levels always at their highest in the darker months.